ZacharyGodfrey/personal-site/src/pages/index.md

 ![hero](data:image/jpg;base64,{{>hero}})

-I'm a [Senior Software Engineer](#work), husband and father, and a competitive [axe thrower](https://axescores.com/player/1207260) in my limited free time.

-## Work
+## Hey!
+I'm Zach.

-I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
+I'm a [Senior Software Engineer](#work) with over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.

+I'm also a husband and father and a competitive [axe thrower](https://axescores.com/player/1207260).

 I'm currently working at [The Knot](https://theknot.com).
 My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and you can view my full [work history](/work) if that interests you.

 ## Projects